This story is by Stacey Horton and won an honorable mention in our 2019 Summer Writing Contest. You can find all the writing contest stories here.

 Julian laughed.
 “Doesn’t look like any photograph I’ve seen!”

 Sophie lost interest.
-Her passengers were often scientists or pseudo-adventurers, anticipating thrills.
-Seeing it as the family business she would take over one day, the tours lost their glitter soon after her thirteenth birthday.
+Her passengers were often scientists or pseudo-adventurers anticipating thrills.
+Once she saw it as the family business she would take over one day, the tours had lost their glitter soon after her thirteenth birthday.
 She pulled a face when the conversation behind her took a turn.

 “No!
 This isn’t about the money, Julian!”
 Wesley yelled, his face and neck growing red, while Julian’s appearance grew stony.
 “And it never was.”